 You don't need to be a caped crusader to make a difference.
 Everyday heroes wear jeans and T-shirts; nurse's uniforms and fluorescent jackets on the roadside.
 Social justice is something we all can do and benefit from.
-In the United States, black mothers teach their sons to behave in specific, respectful ways to reduce suspicion, violence, and aggression from police officers.
+In the United States, black mothers teach their sons to behave in specific, respectful ways to reduce suspicion, violence and aggression from police officers.
 White mothers do not.

-In parts of the world, girls do not have the same access to education as boys.
+In many parts of the world, girls do not have the same access to education as boys.
 Girls are married off while still children while their male counterparts are left alone to grow and mature.
 All over the world, some poor people barely survive the day while there are also billionaires in the same country who can’t imagine a life without gold.

 Social injustice can manifest itself in multiple ways:

 Social injustice: millions of kids live in poverty across the world

 Social injustice keeps people from being healthy and happy.
 It violates the idea that all individuals have the right to life, liberty and the pursuit of happiness.
 Injustice impacts people based on their race, religion, sexuality, economic status, gender, ethnicity and much more.

 Those who denounce social justice mistakenly believe marginalized groups will receive special treatment.
 For these people to do it, they loose something.
 They don’t realize that we are all only as strong as the weakest among us.

 “Injustice anywhere is a threat to justice everywhere.
 Whatever affects one directly, affects all indirectly.”
 Martin Luther King Jr

 What people need and deserve are the basics.
 In life, that includes the things that keep us all fed, housed and educated, while granting us equal access and treatment under the law.
 Once those basic needs are met, we humans can pursue life in a multitude of ways.
 Sometimes with results none of us can imagine.
 Inventors, peace-keepers, religious leaders, politicians, teachers, writers and so many other things.